 ADEM files including facility files can be accessed online by utilizing the Department's eFile system.
-While on the ADEM home page www.adem.state.al.us click on the "eFile" button.
+While on the ADEM home page

 On the eFile page you will find a "How To Guide" that is very explanatory.
 Files can be queried by media, facility name, master ID, permit number, dates, county, file name, document type, etc. There is also a custom query that allows for even more specific searches.